 Leicester in Livingston County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 46.321′ N, 77° 53.803′ W. Marker is in Leicester, New York, in Livingston County.
-Marker is at the intersection of Main Street (U.S. 20A) and York Road (New York State Route 36), on the right when traveling east on Main Street.
-Click for map.
+42° 46.325′ N, 77° 53.649′ W. Marker is in Leicester, New York, in Livingston County.
+Marker is at the intersection of Main Street (U.S. 20A) and Mount Morris Road (New York State Route 36) on Main Street.
+Touch for map.
 Marker is in this post office area: Leicester NY 14481, United States of America.
+Touch for directions.

 Credits.
-This page originally submitted on , by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 164 times since then and 8 times this year.
-Photos: 1, 2, 3. submitted on , by Anton Schwarzmueller of Wilson, New York.
 This page was last revised on June 16, 2016.
+It was originally submitted on August 22, 2012, by Yugoboy of Rochester, New York.
+This page has been viewed 420 times since then and 22 times this year.
+Photos: 1, 2, 3. submitted on August 22, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.